vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 ]
 ```

->ℹ️ For this example, we are considering a single item in the cart.
+> ℹ️️ For this example, we are considering a single item in the cart.
 To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders)

 ### clientProfileData